WDI-SEA/notes/05-node-express/express-auth/practice/readme.md

     * Verifying if a user's email and password are correct
 6. Add functionality to have users log out
 7. Create middleware for protecting pages
-8. Add flash messages as Bootstrap alerts
+8. Add flash messages as partials